roflame/Predicting_Power_Flow-EECS_E6895_Final_Project/README.md

 ## To setup, first, clone the repository.

-### To run the web dashboard and generate predictions follow (after cloning the repositories and downloading all dependancies) the below steps:
+### To run the web dashboard and generate predictions, follow the below steps:
 1. Open the Web Dashboard file.
 2. Open app.py.
 3. Under @app.route('/chart1'), change the directory of the df to wherever your all_forecast.csv is stored.